 4. You should not save old antibiotics ‘just in case’

-That’s a bad idea.
+If you have some antibiotics left over from the last time you were sick, don’t just start taking them.
 For one thing, as mentioned above, different antibiotics treat different types of bacterial infections.
 You can’t just assume that your leftover medication will work.
 And, again, taking the wrong medicine when it won’t help means you risk side effects and future drug resistance.

 None of this information should scare you away from taking antibiotics as prescribed when you truly need them.
 But doctors should prescribe them with caution — and patients should know that they are not a risk-free cure-all.